The View from the Afternoon: Music video

 The video revolves around a young man in a parka jacket playing the drum part of the song in the middle of a courtyard between blocks of high rise flats.
 A sequence of surreal elements is interspersed throughout: a schoolgirl walks past wearing plastic devil horns; a running fox; three men trying to attract the attention of the drummer who ignores them; the drummer is fed milk by the schoolgirl and then a brief shot in colour of the man floating on his back in shallow water.
 The music stops, and it is revealed that his drumming has caused his hands to bleed.
 Next, there is a shot of a man in the dark wielding a baseball bat, then a brief shot of the moon which appears to explode and then the man in the dark struggling to lift his bat.
 Finally, the man with the bat comes near to the drummer and is about to strike him, but the audio stops and we see a last shot of the male being showered in what could be rain or the fragments of the moon.

 The events in the video are loosely based on the story of the Buddha, who was said to have meditated under a tree for days.
 While he meditated, devils came to seduce and sabotage him, but he resisted.
 Seeing the Buddha starve himself in order to attain nirvana, a woman gave him milk to quench his thirst.

 The video is shot in black and white and was filmed near Park Hill flats in the Arctic Monkeys' native city of Sheffield, directed by W.I.Z. for Factory Films.
 It was also partially filmed later in the courtyard of Bromyard House, Ledbury Estate in Peckham, South East London.
 A tattoo of the three intersecting circles sigil adopted by John Bonham, the drummer of Led Zeppelin, can be seen on the man's right wrist.

+Personnel

+Credits adapted from Whatever People Say I Am, That's What I'm Not liner notes.